Otto Hahn: Kaiser Wilhelm Institute for Chemistry

-The move to new accommodation was fortuitous, as the wood shop had become thoroughly contaminated by radioactive liquids that had been spilt, and radioactive gases that had vented and then decayed and settled as radioactive dust, making sensitive measurements impossible.
+The move to new accommodation was fortuitous, as the wood shop had become heavily contaminated by radioactive liquids that had been spilt, and radioactive gases that had vented and then decayed and settled as radioactive dust, making sensitive measurements impossible.
 To ensure that their clean new laboratories stayed that way, Hahn and Meitner instituted strict procedures.
 Chemical and physical measurements were conducted in different rooms, people handling radioactive substances had to follow protocols that included not shaking hands, and rolls of toilet paper were hung next to every telephone and door handle.
 Strongly radioactive substances were stored in the old wood shop, and later in a purpose-built radium house on the institute grounds.